 Who Needs It and Why?

 ANAVI Light Controller is fun and easy to use.
 You don’t need to be a tech whiz to use it.
-You can assemble it without any tools, and only a screwdriver is needed to connect it to your RGB LED strip.
+You can assemble it without any tools, and only a screwdriver is needed to connect it to an RGB LED strip.
 You can use it for:

 Automating lighting with the open source software platform Home Assistant